 To avoid overindulgence, we saved our second rice cream pie for another day.
 Once I bit into this second flavor, I was grateful that I came prepared with a good appetite.
 For me, this was the one!

 Again, the lighter ice milk texture kept the chocolate-coated cookie indulgence in check.
 The vanilla seemed to lean more towards the creamy side than the mint, but it was still more refreshing than rich.
 As the first bite dissolved on my tongue, the firm texture gave way to that familiar creamy sweet milk.
 But this time, my taste buds were very pleased with the aftertaste.
 The flavor was pleasantly vanilla, and noticeably from the bean, with no artificial or overpowering notes.

 The vanilla pie contained the same soft and thick cookies as the mint version, obviously the Rice Dream signature cookie for these novelties.
-Just when I thought I had found perfect harmony between the rice cream, the cookies, and the….wait…something tastes different.
-Did they use a dark chocolate for the coating?
 I noticed an intense flavor, that was slightly bitter and flat, but still sweet and rich.
 Odd, I thought.
 I grabbed the package and made the discovery, it was carob!
 As a carob fan, it was to my liking.
 One taster didn’t like the distinct coating, albeit quite thin and not overly influential, but this is to be expected with carob.

 I would not hesitate to serve the Vanilla Pies to any disbelieving non-vegans or real ice cream sandwich fanatics.
 Aside from the slight carob spin, nothing seemed amiss in this frozen treat.

 Please note that these are not the best option for those who have severe food allergies.
 The chocolate/carob coatings are made on shared equipment with milk containing chocolates, and may contain traces.